 If you’re thinking about a new, high-paying career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the most rapidly growing careers offered, according to the U.S. Bureau of Labor Statistics, which expects careers in this industry will increase by 13 percent by 2028.
+HVAC is one of the quickest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which estimates careers in this trade will expand by 13 percent by 2028.

-There are a couple of reasons why these careers are increasing so rapidly.
-One is homeowners taking advantage of government incentives to install more energy-efficient comfort systems.
-Then there’s the end of R-22 Freon® refrigerants, which affects old equipment.
-Lastly, there’s the red-hot home market and a property shortage that’s driven an increase in new construction homes.
+There are a couple of reasons why these positions are expanding so rapidly.
+One is homeowners taking advantage of government rebates to install more energy-efficient comfort systems.
+Then there’s the discontinuation of R-22 Freon® refrigerants, which affects old equipment.
+Finally, there’s the red-hot real estate market and a house shortage that’s driven a boost in new construction residences.

-A HVAC technician is an individual who services, installs and maintains heating and cooling units.
+An HVAC technician is a person who repairs, installs and maintains heating and cooling systems.
 Most assist both homeowners and business owners.
-And, most important, you’ll be knowledgeable about:
+And, most important, you’ll be skilled in:

 - Air conditioners